Meats and Sausages

 The sky is the limit when creating vegetarian sausages:

 - Vegetarian sausages can be sweet.
-Granola bar, peanut bar, energy bar-all those popular snacks can be made as sausages.
+Granola bars, peanut bars, energy bars-all those popular snacks can be made as sausages.
 A great benefit is that you control how much sugar and calories the sausage will have.

 Composition of a Vegetarian Sausage

-There is a preconceived perception to how meat sausages should look and taste which is backed by hundreds of years of tradition.
+There is a preconceived perception of how meat sausages should look and taste which is backed by hundreds of years of tradition.
 One could introduce raisins or cranberries into a liver sausage, grains into a blood sausage, or mix rice and potatoes with ground meat.
-There are well known classical meat sausages of this type, however, adding peanut butter, vanilla, honey, raisins and nuts in larger quantities will probably not be accepted because "this is not how the sausage should be made."
+There are well-known classical meat sausages of this type, however, adding peanut butter, vanilla, honey, raisins and nuts in larger quantities will probably not be accepted because "this is not how the sausage should be made."

-To extend their value sausages were made with additional materials such as barley, buckwheat, rice, oats, dry rolls or potatoes.
+To extend their value, sausages were made with additional materials such as barley, buckwheat, rice, oats, dry rolls, or potatoes.
 Some blood sausages were made with a small amount of blood and grains.
-By removing the meat component from those sausages we create a vegetarian sausage.
-Food products continuously evolve and sometimes a customer reluctantly accepts new versions of classical dishes.
+We can create a vegetarian sausage by removing the meat component from those sausages.
+Food products continuously evolve, and sometimes a customer reluctantly accepts new versions of classical dishes.

-Take for example pizza - originally it was a thin dough crust with tomato sauce and cheese topping.
-Then we added pepperoni, sausage, bacon, spinach, broccoli, thicker crust, deep pan pizza, pineapples and ham toppings - there is no more standard for making pizza.
-Without a doubt some old timers frown upon such practices, but a new generation of creative cooks do not care.
-The original definition of the sausages has been distorted as well, the best example is McDonalds® where McDonalds® Sausage is a meat patty served on a bun.
+Take, for example, pizza - originally, it was a thin dough crust with tomato sauce and cheese topping.
+Then we added pepperoni, sausage, bacon, spinach, broccoli, thicker crust, deep pan pizza, pineapples, and ham toppings - there is no more standard for making pizza.
+Without a doubt, some old-timers frown upon such practices, but a new generation of creative cooks does not care.
+The original definition of the sausages has been distorted as well, the best example is McDonalds® Sausage - a meat patty served on a bun.
 What does a meat patty have to do with a sausage?
-Following this reasoning further we may call a hamburger the sausage as well.
+Following this reasoning further, we may call a hamburger the hamburger sausage as well.

-There are no such preconceived notions for vegetarian sausages and there are no standards.
-The field of making vegetarian sausages is open to all ideas and suggestions so let your imagination run loose.
+There are no such preconceived notions for vegetarian sausages as there are no established standards.
+The field of making vegetarian sausages is open to all ideas and suggestions, so let your imagination run loose.
 Think in terms of sausage evolution.
 There are pork sausages stuffed with raspberries, which is a logical progression as pork agrees with sweet toppings like apple sauce, cranberries or even mint sauce.
-We all know that baked ham tasted better if it was spiked with cloves and rubbed with brown sugar.
+We all know that baked ham tastes better spiked with cloves and rubbed with brown sugar.
 How about honey glazed ham, such combinations were unheard of in the past.

-As the definition of the sausage starts fading away, we have an interesting case of vegetarian sausages as there are no established rules that govern their manufacture.
+As the definition of the sausage starts fading away, we have an interesting case of vegetarian sausages, as there are no established rules that govern their manufacture.
 That means that any preconceived notion about making sausages does not apply here.
 The amount of salt or sodium nitrite, smoking and cooking temperatures are irrelevant, we can unleash our imagination and build them the way we like.
 Thus the definition of a vegetarian sausage becomes: any food of non-animal origin that is stuffed into a non-animal casing.
-With so much liberty why not make snack type sausages?
-Chinese are very fond of adding sugar to their sausages, so why not go one step further and create a snack type of the sausage.
-Energy bars are expensive vegetarian products - all you have to do is make them round and stuff into a clear casing and you have a snack sausage which was custom designed by you.
+With so much liberty, why not make snack-type sausages?
+Chinese are very fond of adding sugar to their sausages, so why not go one step further and create a snack-type of the sausage.
+Energy bars are expensive vegetarian products - all you have to do is make them round and stuff them into a clear cellulose casing and you create a snack sausage that was custom-designed by you.
 It is a sure bet that your children would love the idea, ask them for help and you can create a snack that would be both tasty and healthy, unlike commercially sugar loaded products.

 A typical vegetarian sausage consists of: